 Fake news is so yesterday.
 The future belongs to entirely fake nations.
-Like San Escobar, created less than a week ago by a slip of the tongue of the Polish foreign minister.
-Despite being wholly fictional, the tiny Caribbean country now boasts many of the trappings of actual statehood: a flag, an anthem, a map, a Wikipedia entry, a Facebook page and of course a Twitter account.
+Like San Escobar, created in January this year by a slip of the tongue of the Polish foreign minister.
+Despite being wholly fictional, the tiny Caribbean country soon boasted many of the trappings of actual statehood: a flag, an anthem, a map, a Wikipedia entry, a Facebook page and of course a Twitter account.

 Rewind to Tuesday, January 10.
 Poland's foreign minister is in New York to drum up support for his country's bid for a non-permanent seat on the Security Council in 2018-'19.
 And it's going well, Witold Waszczykowski tells the assembled Polish press corps: “I have had meetings with officials from more than 20 countries, including some Caribbean nations with which we have never had bilateral diplomatic contact before.
 Countries like Belize, and San Escobar”.

-The Belizeans must have been delighted.
+The Belizeans must have been delighted that their diminutive, obscure nation was name-checked by the minister.
 But the San Escobarians can't have been: that country simply does not exist.
 Poland's internet community picked up quickly on the gaffe, and directed howls of derision at Waszczykowski.
 A foreign ministry spokesperson tried to limit the damage by hastily explaining that the minister, tired after a 22-hour flight, had simply misspoken: he was actually referring to St Kitts and Nevis, a two-island Caribbean state known in Spanish as San Cristóbal y Nieves.

 To no avail: it was too late.
 By the end of the week, San Escobar was a many-splendoured reality, albeit an entirely virtual one, and one whose main raison d'être seemed to be to mock the minister and his right-wing government.
 Witold Waszczykowski had inadvertently created one of the new year's first major internet memes.